-Environmental Education for the first graders is designed to nurture a love for God and His creation by utilizing the wonderful 99+ acre school property around us.
+Environmental Education Primary B is designed to nurture a love for God and His creation by utilizing the wonderful 99+ acre school property around us.
 Weather permitting, the students venture outdoors once a week to explore and participate in a guided study of a wide variety of flora and fauna.
 Our study is hands-on and engaging, allowing the students to develop observation skills, core knowledge, and respect for creation.
 Some of the topics we explore include: wetlands, trees, birds, animals in winter, insects, and maple sugaring.
 Some specific skills within these areas include: learning to identify different types of wetlands and various species of plants and animals, recognizing animal tracks, observing life cycles, and tapping trees for the school-wide maple sugaring day.
 The students are also active participants alongside scientists and volunteers in the annual CLCS “BioBlitz” on the school property.

 Hands-On Nature (Linglebach and Purcell)